 Ranters Lodge is easily reached by public transport from London Waterloo.
 There is a twice hourly service taking approximately 2 hours 45 minutes to Weymouth.
 There is also a train service from Bristol to Weymouth.
-From Weymouth train station there are taxis or a short walk to outside the bus depot where there is a very regular bus service to Portland (No. 1 bus to Victoria Square.)
+From Weymouth train station there are taxis or a short walk to the king's statue on the esplanade where there is a very regular bus service to Portland (No. 1 bus to Victoria Square.)
 Then there is a short walk to Ranters Lodge.

 Ranters Lodge is 140 miles (224km) from London and approximately 200 miles (320km) from Dover.
 There is private parking in front of the buildings.

 Chiswell, part of the Jurassic Coast, a World Heritage Site, is at the eastern end of Chesil beach, an 18 mile bank of stones connecting Portland to the mainland.
 Portland is well known mainly for its stone, used to rebuild London after the great fire in the 17th Century.
 It is also the "Isle of Slingers" in Thomas Hardy's novel The Well Beloved.
 It has many places that have an extraordinary charm and unusual beauty.
 West Weares, a spectacular walk where quarried stone tumbles into the sea, is a two minute walk from the studio, and Tout Quarry, a site of scientific Interest are just two examples.
 You can swim on calm days in the corner of Chesil Bay.
 There is also diving off Chesil Beach and in Portland Harbour, windsurfing and sailing.
-A yacht club opened in 2004 in preparation for the 2012 Olympics.
-Close to the studios are the following: a café, an award-winning restaurant, a fresh fish shop, and the Cove House Inn.
-It is a five minute walk to Fortuneswell where there is a chemist, a Post Office, a supermarket, a new deli/off licence, and an Indian and a Chinese "take-away" restaurant.
+A yacht club opened in 2004, home of the 2012 Olympics.
+Close to the studios are the following: a café, an award-winning restaurant, and the Cove House Inn.
+It is a five minute walk to Fortuneswell where there is a chemist, a Post Office, a supermarket, a café, a fish and chip shop, and an Indian and a Chinese "take-away" restaurant.